 Think of gift cards as valuable low-hanging fruit.
 When set up correctly and targeted to the right customer, they practically do the work for you.
 Something as simple as gift cards has the ability to ramp up sales and can ultimately add a nice boost to your bottom line.

-Read on for tips on running a successful gift card program that feels right for your business.
+Whether you go with a physical or digital program, read on for tips on running a successful gift card program that feels right for your business.

 How to set up gift cards for your business

 With Square’s gift card program, you can decide whether you want to work with predesigned templates or create your own custom look.
 There’s no subscription or redemption fee for cards, and they cost as little as a dollar per card, depending on your order.
-Once your gift card program is up and running, you’ll receive deposits for gift card activations in as little as one to two business days.
+Once your gift card program is up and running, you’ll receive transfers for gift card activations in as little as one to two business days.